 Okay, so what do you need to get started?

-These smart trainers are more expensive than classic-type trainers: the Hammer is £999, but smart trainers such as the Elite Qubo Digital Smart B+ can be had for less than £300.
-Other turbo trainers from BKool, Wahoo, CompuTrainer, Technogym and Tacx will do a similar job.
+Smart trainers can be expensive, but not all of them are.
+The Neo 2 is £1,199, but smart trainers such as the Elite Qubo Digital Smart B+ can be had for less than £200 if you shop around.
+Other turbo trainers from Wahoo, Saris, Kurt, Minoura and more will do the job just fine too.

 As mentioned above, if you’re not using use a power meter or one of the smart trainers, you need to have a speed sensor attached to your bike – working from the rear wheel, obviously, because your front wheel won’t be moving.

-If you haven’t got one already, you can buy a speed sensor for a few pounds.
+If you haven’t got one already, you can buy a speed sensor for not much .

 Some speed sensors also measure cadence (pedal revolutions per minute).
 If yours doesn’t and you want it, you can add a cadence sensor.
-You can also add a heart rate monitor if you like.
+You can also add a heart rate monitor if you like; it’s pretty useful to have that data too, and they’re not expensive either.

-iOs devices and nearly all computers can talk natively to Bluetooth trainers and sensors.
-If your trainer or sensors use the ANT+ protocol, then you'll need a USB dongle for your computer.
+Smart devices and nearly all computers can talk natively to Bluetooth devices, and many smart trainers and sensors will connect that way.
+If your trainer or sensors only use the ANT+ protocol, then you'll need a USB dongle for your computer.

-Garmin’s ANT+ USB dongle is £32.
-Cheaper alternatives include the £23 Suunto Movestick and the Anself USB stick for just under a tenner.
-We've not tested the Movestick, but it's reported to work.
-We have tested the Anself stick and it works just fine; it's a big sticky-out thing, but if you can live with that it's a bargain.
-Zwift also recommends a USB extension cable in case you need to get the dongle closer to the transmitters on your bike.
+Zwift sells its own USB ANT+ Stick for £26.
+Cheaper alternatives include the Anself USB stick for just over a tenner.
+We’ve tested the Anself stick and it works just fine; it's a big sticky-out thing, but if you can live with that it's a bargain.
+Zwift also recommends a USB extension cable to position the dongle closer to the transmitters on your bike.

 Okay, now what?